matloff/fasteR/README.md

 in a terminal window.

+Note:  The term *directory* is, as you can see above, synonymous with *folder* on Mac/Windows systems.
+Actually, both of those OSs used to use this term too.
+R retains that terminology.

 When you want to use one of your installed packages, you need to tell R to load it, e.g. by typing at the R prompt,